davidhi7/ddcci-plasmoid/README.md

 ### 3. Install the widget itself ###

-Using the [official package](https://store.kde.org/p/2015475) from the KDE store is the recommended way to install this widget.
+Using the [official package for KDE Plasma 6](https://store.kde.org/p/2114471/) or for [KDE Plasma 5](https://store.kde.org/p/2015475) from the KDE store is the recommended way to install this widget.

 Alternatively, you can install the widget directly from this repopsitory: